-A roughly hemispherical structure built from of a self-bracing network of
+A geodesic dome is a roughly hemispherical structure built from of a self-bracing network of

 while using a minimum of material.
 Geodesic domes are efficient, inexpensive,